jonbca/jonbca.github.io/_posts/2015-02-28-testing-higher-order-functions-clojure.markdown

 tags:
  - clojure
  - testing
- - functional-programming
+ - lambda-days
 ---
 While attending [Lambda Days][lambda-days] in Kraków, I learned a lot about functional programming, and a *lot* more about F# (a.k.a.
 _F-hash_) than I ever wanted to know.
 But one of the things that intrigued me the most was about a topic that I had been struggling with:
 How do you mock in functional languages?
-Fortunately, [Lars Hupel][lars-hupel-twitter] gave an [excellent talk][lars-hupel-talk] on functional mocking using Haskell.
-It opened my eyes, but I wondered about how applicable it might be in Clojure.
+Fortunately, [Lars Hupel][lars-hupel-twitter] (@larsrh) gave an [excellent talk][lars-hupel-talk] on functional mocking using Haskell.
+It opened my eyes to some of the possibilities of functional programming that I'd never explored.
+In particular, he showed how monads in Haskell can make testing easier.
+I wondered about how applicable some of these principles might be in Clojure.

 ## Mocking with Midje
 My current project uses [Midje][midje] which, among other